-Na'amat Canada's priority is to keep our members, donors, volunteers and employees safe.
+Na'amat Canada's priority is to keep our members, donors, volunteers

 With the growing concern of the spread of the virus, we have postponed, converted them to online or cancelled all of our events.

 Our offices are open, Please continue to call or email as you usually do.
 All your messages will be answered in a timely manner.
 Please do not drop by our offices without an appointment.

 Note - we are still working remotely in Toronto.

 We must remember to check on those who may not have someone checking on them.
 Be kind and do what you can to help each other.
 We will get through this difficult time together.

 We do have the ability to send greeting cards if you would like to send someone a message.
 Please call or email our office:

 · Toronto: 416.636.5425 firstname.lastname@example.org

 You may also send a card online by clicking here